rnayabed/taurus/README.md

 # Taurus SDK

+This is the CMake version of this project.
+Heavily WIP and not recommended for use.

 This is my fork of [CDAC Vega](https://vegaprocessors.in/devboards) SDK with additional changes.
 It is an experiment and mostly for learning how such systems work, for now.

 ## Prerequisites